ahl27/65C02Emulator/README.md

 2. GUI will look like garbage if the window is too small--make sure your window is large enough
 3. 65c02 instructions are not currently supported but will (probably) be implemented later
 4. Programs are loaded directly into RAM and executed, no support yet for ROM or other chips.
 Planning to add later.
-5. Not all instructions have been tested; all loads/stores/transfers plus `ADC, SBC` are known to be working.
-More testing on the way.
-6. Clock cycles are not quite the same as the original 6502, I'll try to get to it later.
+5. Clock cycles are not quite the same as the original 6502, I'll try to get to it later.
-7. This is not tested (nor expected to run) on Windows.
+6. This is not tested (nor expected to run) on Windows.